 - 1) The D.G.M.
 Wood-Gush Memorial Trust maintains the fund from which the annual speaker for the Wood-Gush Memorial Lecture is funded.
 This currently amounts to GBP 400 per year.
 The current chairperson is Aubrey Manning, but Alistair Lawrence (Alistair.Lawrence@sruc.ac.uk) acts as the point of contact. - 2) The decision as to who will be the Wood-Gush Memorial speaker is made by the D.G.M.
 Wood-Gush Memorial Trust and not the LCOC.
 The LCOC proposes at least two (preferred and reserve) potential speakers to ISAE Council via the CAC, and the names of those accepted by Council are then sent to the D.G.M.
-Wood-Gush Memorial Trust for their consideration and decision. - 3) The LCOC is encouraged to favour persons of eminence in their field who would not normally contribute to an ISAE congress, but who can both inspire and provoke the members of the ISAE on subjects relating to applied ethology. - 4) The LCOC identifies potential speakers, but should not contact them at this point.
-The LCOC submits the names of the speakers to the CAC for consideration, possibly during Council meeting discussions.
+Wood-Gush Memorial Trust for their consideration and decision. - 3) The LCOC is encouraged to favour persons of eminence in their field who would not normally contribute to an ISAE congress, who may or may not be ISAE members, and who can both inspire and provoke the members of the ISAE on subjects relating to applied ethology. - 4) The LCOC identifies potential speakers, but should not contact them formally at this point (it may contact them informally to check availability).
+The LCOC submits the names of the speakers to the CAC for consideration, possibly during Council Meeting discussions.
 When a speaker and a reserve/reserves have been identified, the Chair of the CAC (Senior Vice-President) consults with Council on acceptance of the proposed speakers.
 The CAC Chair contacts the Chair of the D.G.M.
-Wood-Gush Memorial Trust with the names of the proposed speakers. - 5) On approval from the Trust the CAC contacts the LCOC, which then contacts the speaker for the first time.
+Wood-Gush Memorial Trust with the names of the proposed speakers. - 5) On approval from the Trust the CAC contacts the LCOC, which then contacts the speaker formally for the first time.
 If the identified speaker is unable to accept, then the reserve speaker is contacted.
-When the speaker agrees, budget details for attendance should be agreed. - 6) The CAC is responsible for ensuring that the approved lecturer receives a copy of the Society's Ethical Guidelines.

-- 7) The CAC advises Council of the approved lecturer. - 8) The LCOC contacts the chair of the Trust to request the funds.
+When the speaker agrees, budget details for attendance should be agreed. - 6) The CAC is responsible for ensuring that the approved lecturer receives a copy of the Society's Ethical Guidelines. - 7) The CAC advises Council of the approved lecturer. - 8) The LCOC contacts the chair of the Trust to request the funds.
 In the case of a shortfall (i.e. the budget is greater than GBP 400) the LCOC may apply to the ISAE Treasurer, with full budget details, to meet the extra costs.